pumbaasdad/system-restore/README.md

  * `iptable_rules`
    * `chain` - The chain to which the rule will be added.
    * `in_interface` - The input interface to which the rule will apply.
-   * `cstate` - A list of connection states to which the rule will apply.
    * `jump` - What to do if the rule matches.
+   * `cstate` - Optional.
+A list of connection states to which the rule will apply.
+Defaults to all states.
+   * `protocl` - Optional.
+The protocol to which the rule will apply.
+Defaults to all states.
+   * `destination_port` - Optional.
+The destination port to which the rule will apply.
+Defaults to all states.
  * `intrusion_detection`
    * `jails`
      * `jail_name`: The name of an intrusion detection jail to create.